 Low or medium tension strings produce a clear fundamental tone.
 Chords and harmonies sound ‘purer’.
 Making these strings perfect for good old classical guitar music.

-There are folks who prefer a string choice like Hannbach Super Low Tension for this very reason.
+There are folks who prefer a string choice like Hannabach Super Low Tension for this very reason.
 Older music just sounds perfect.
 And the low action (easy playability) that goes with low tension is also something some players will prefer.

 Your guitar will sound more open with more sustain on low or medium tension.
 Occasionally, you will hanker after the tighter feel of high tension strings with its added volume.
 Crossover players often prefer higher tension for the slightly increased volume.
 High tension strings are also forgiving of a more aggressive touch.
 They will not buzz.